fwd/search/README.md

 Open Source Search Engine.
 Coming Soon.

-# Updates
-Star/Watch this project here on Github to be notified of launch.
+**⭐️ Star / Watch this project, here on Github to be notified of launch.**